Sales Tax Revocation

 ) Tax Type: Sales Tax Revocation

-For Petitioner: Mr. Clark Snelson, Assistant Attorney General
+For Petitioner: Mr. Tim Bodily, Assistant Attorney General

-Mr. Kerry Wheelwright, from the Taxpayer Services Division
+Mr. Sterling Pritchett, from the Taxpayer Services Division

-Mr. Stan Allen, from the Taxpayer Services Division
+Mr. Tom Smith, from the Taxpayer Services Division

 STATEMENT OF THE CASE

-This matter came before the Utah State Tax Commission for an Initial Hearing pursuant to the provisions of Utah Code Ann. §59-1-502.5 on January 23, 2003.
-Attempts to reach Respondent by telephone at the time of the hearing were unsuccessful.
+This matter came before the Utah State Tax Commission for an Initial Hearing pursuant to the provisions of Utah Code Ann.
+'59-1-502.5, on February 11, 2003.

-This matter is before the Utah State Tax Commission due to the Request for a Revocation of Sales Tax License Number #####, filed by Petitioner on December 10, 2002.
-The Petitioner is seeking revocation of the sales tax license pursuant to Utah Code Ann.
-'59-12-106(1), on the grounds that Respondent has failed to comply with the laws of the Utah Sales Tax Act.
+This matter is before the Utah State Tax Commission due to the Request for Revocation of Sales Tax License, filed by Petitioner on December 23, 2002.
+Petitioner requests revocation of sales tax license number ##### pursuant to Utah Code Ann.
+'59-12-106(1) on the grounds that Respondent has failed to comply with the laws of the Utah Sales Tax Act.

-The Commission shall, on a reasonable notice and after a hearing, revoke the license of any person violating any provisions of the Sales Tax Act, and no license may be issued to such person until the taxpayer has complied with the requirements of the Sales Tax Act.
-Any person required by the Sales Tax Act to collect sales or use tax within this state without having secured a license to do so, is guilty of a criminal violation as provided in Section 59-1-401.
-Utah Code Ann.
-'59-12-106(1).
+The Commission shall, on a reasonable notice and after a hearing, revoke the license of any person violating any provision of this chapter and no license may be issued to such person until the taxpayer has complied with the requirements of this chapter.
+Any person required by this chapter to collect sales or use tax within this state without having secured a license to do so, is guilty of a criminal violation as provided in Section 59-1-401.
+(Utah Code Ann.
+'59-12-106(1).)

 DECISION AND ORDER

-This account is substantially delinquent and has been in violation of the provisions of the Sales Tax Act for a significant period.
-Except for one payment in 1996, the Respondent has failed to remit sales tax since July 1995.
-In addition, the Respondent is not remitting current sales taxes collected.
-There exist more than sufficient grounds to require revocation of the sales tax license.
+This account is substantially delinquent and has been for several years in violation of the provisions of the Sales Tax Act.
+There are more than sufficient grounds to require revocation of the sales tax license.

-Based upon the foregoing, the Utah State Tax Commission hereby issues an Order of Default against the Respondent and revokes sales tax license number ##### for failure to comply with the provisions of the Sales Tax Act.
+Based upon the foregoing, the Utah State Tax Commission hereby revokes sales tax license number ##### for failure to comply with the provisions of the Sales Tax Act.

 This decision does not limit a party's right to a Formal Hearing.
 However, this Decision and Order will become the Final Decision and Order of the Commission unless any party to this case files a written request within thirty (30) days of the date of this decision to proceed to a Formal Hearing.
 Such a request shall be mailed to the address listed below and must include the Petitioner's name, address, and appeal number: